 A key element of our strategy is to identify and test MDPs that play a role in cellular processes underlying our targeted disease indications.
 A significant portion of the research that we are conducting involves emerging scientific knowledge and drug discovery methods.
 Our drug discovery efforts may not be successful in identifying MBTs that are useful in treating disease.
-Our research programs may initially show promise in identifying potential drug development candidates, yet fail to yield candidates for pre-clinical and clinical development for a number of reasons, including:
+Our research programs may initially show promise in identifying potential drug development candidates, yet fail to yield candidates for preclinical and clinical development for a number of reasons, including:

-- the research methodology used may not be successful in identifying appropriate potential drug development candidates; or - potential drug development candidates may, on further study, be shown not to be effective in humans, or to have unacceptable toxicities, harmful side effects, or other characteristics that indicate that they are unlikely to be medicines that will receive marketing approval and achieve market acceptance.
+- the research methodology used may not be successful in identifying appropriate potential drug development candidates; or - potential drug development candidates may, on further study, be shown not to be effective in humans, or to have unacceptable toxicities, harmful side effects or other characteristics that indicate that they are unlikely to be medicines that will receive marketing approval and achieve market acceptance.

 Research programs to identify new product candidates require substantial technical, financial and human resources.
 We may choose to focus our efforts and resources on a potential product candidate that ultimately proves to be unsuccessful.
+As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
+Our resource allocation decisions may cause us to fail to timely capitalize on viable commercial products or profitable market opportunities.
 If we are unable to advance our lead MBT candidate through clinical development or identify other MBTs that are suitable for pre-clinical and clinical development, we will not be able to obtain product revenues in future periods, which likely would result in significant harm to our financial position and negatively affect our ability to continue our operations.